Do You Have to Register a Dirt Bike in Utah? Rules and Requirements Explained

 Disclaimer: The information provided by Dirt Legal is for general informational purposes only and does not constitute legal or financial advice.
 Please consult your CPA or attorney for guidance on all financial and legal matters.

-In Utah, dirt bikes used exclusively for off-road purposes must be registered as Off-Highway Vehicles (OHVs) with the Utah Division of Motor Vehicles.
-Titling is generally required unless the vehicle was manufactured before 1988.
+Yes—dirt bikes used off-road in Utah must be registered as OHVs with the Utah Division of Motor Vehicles.
+Titling is generally required unless the bike was manufactured before 1988.

-• Education Certificate: Riders under 18 must complete a Utah-approved OHV safety course and carry the certificate while operating.
+• Education Certificate: Riders under 18 must complete a Utah-approved OHV safety course and carry the certificate.

-• Under 8: Prohibited from operating OHVs on public land.
+• Under 8: Not allowed on public land.

-• Ages 8–15: Allowed to ride with OHV safety certification and adult supervision.
+• Ages 8–15: Can ride with adult supervision and safety certification.

-To legally ride a dirt bike on Utah roads, it must meet street-legal standards and be registered accordingly.
+If you want to ride your dirt bike on Utah roads, it must meet street-legal standards and be registered as a street-legal motorcycle.

 • Taillight and brake light